tanaka774/puyo_mountain/memo.md

 - separate file per each function (defintely!!)
 ### tempmemo
 - checkChain() doesn't work right after splitting why
+  - this is because handleSplitting() does the same process of lockpuyo() inside
 - checkChain sequencely